Skip to Content

 Example

-// Standard manual pageview (usually not needed if auto-tracking is on) rybbit.pageview(); // Example: Track a step within a multi-step modal function openUserDetailsModal(userId, step) { // ... logic to open and display the modal step ... rybbit.pageview(`/users/${userId}/modal/${step}`); } openUserDetailsModal("user-abc", "contact-info"); // Example: Track a virtual pageview with its own query parameters function showFilteredProductList(category, sortBy) { const virtualPathWithQuery = `/products/category/${category}?sort=${sortBy}&view=grid`; rybbit.pageview(virtualPathWithQuery); } showFilteredProductList("electronics", "price_desc");
+// Standard manual pageview (usually not needed if auto-tracking is on) rybbit.pageview(); // Example: Track a step within a multi-step modal function openUserDetailsModal(userId, step) { // ... logic to open and display the modal step ... rybbit.pageview(`/users/${userId}/modal/${step}`); } openUserDetailsModal("user-abc", "contact-info"); // Example: Track a virtual pageview with its own query parameters function showFilteredProductList(category, sortBy) { let virtualPathWithQuery = `/products/category/${category}?sort=${sortBy}&view=grid`; rybbit.pageview(virtualPathWithQuery); } showFilteredProductList("electronics", "price_desc");

 Tracking Custom Events